ankaAR/bestiario5e/_creatures/meenlock.md

 ### Actions

-***Claws.*** Melee Weapon Attack: +4 al ataque, alcance 5 pies, un objetivo.
+***Claws.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
 Impacto: 7 (2d4+2) slashing damage, and the target must succeed on a DC 11 Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.